 Berkshire Transit Management, Inc. (BTM) is the fixed route operator for the Authority.
 The assets and liabilities held by BTM are owned by the Authority and consist mainly of cash, inventory, prepaid expenses, accounts payable and accrued wages.
-The value of these assets less liabilities held by BTM as of June 30, 2020 and 2019 were \$713,741 and \$737,816, respectively, and are reported as working capital held by the fixed route operator in the Authority's financial statements.
+The value of these assets less liabilities held by BTM for each of the years ending June 30, 2021 and 2020 was \$713,741, and is reported as working capital held by the fixed route operator in the Authority's financial statements.

 Paratransit Management of the Berkshires, Inc. (PMB) is the paratransit operator for the Authority.
 The assets and liabilities held by PMB are owned by the Authority and consist mainly of cash, prepaid expenses, accounts payable and accrued wages.
-The value of these assets less liabilities held by PMB as of June 30, 2020 and 2019 was \$60,000.
+The value of these assets less liabilities held by PMB for each of the years ending June 30, 2021 and 2020 was \$60,000.

-Total working capital held by BTM and PMB as of June 30, 2020 and 2019 was \$773,741 and \$797,816, respectively.
+Total working capital held by BTM and PMB for each of the years ending June 30, 2021 and 2020 was \$773,741.